The Decline of Youth Baseball Participation - A Crisis Shaping NPB's Future

 Competition with Other Sports and Structural Factors Behind Baseball's Decline

 Behind the decline in youth baseball participation is intensifying competition in the sports market.
 Soccer has successfully attracted young players by establishing junior youth development organizations nationwide since the founding of the J-League.
 Basketball has also surged in popularity following the establishment of the B-League and Rui Hachimura's success in the NBA.
 Compared to these sports, baseball has structural disadvantages.
 First, baseball requires nine or more players, making team formation itself difficult in areas with declining child populations.
 Second, equipment costs are high.
 The initial investment in gloves, bats, and cleats is more burdensome compared to other sports.
 Third, the time commitment for practices and games is long, placing heavy burdens on parents through transportation and duty roster systems.
-The traditional activity style of dedicating entire weekends to baseball no longer aligns with the family environment of modern dual-income households.
+The traditional activity style of dedicating entire weekends to baseball no longer aligns with the family environment of dual-income households prevalent in the 2020s.

 NPB Teams and Baseball's Promotional Activities

 Alarmed by the declining participation, NPB and its teams have launched various promotional activities.
 NPB established the Baseball Promotion Project in 2019, deploying visiting classes to elementary schools nationwide and organizing baseball experience events for beginners.
 Individual teams are also pursuing their own initiatives.
-The Yomiuri Giants operate the Giants Academy nationwide, running baseball clinics where even inexperienced children can easily participate.
+The Yomiuri Giants operate the Yomiuri Academy nationwide, running baseball clinics where even inexperienced children can easily participate.
 The Hiroshima Toyo Carp hold the Carp Baseball School in collaboration with local elementary schools, conducting community-based promotional activities.
 Notably, new approaches that do not insist on traditional hardball or rubber ball baseball are emerging.
 Movements to introduce simplified versions of baseball such as tee-ball and Baseball5, a five-player format, proposing forms that can be enjoyed with fewer players, are spreading.
 These initiatives are achieving some success in broadening the entry point to baseball.

 The Direction of Youth Baseball Reform and NPB's Responsibility